Nike-Inc/cerberus-archaius-client/README.md

 To learn more about Cerberus, please visit the [Cerberus website](http://engineering.nike.com/cerberus/).

 # Deprecation Notice 10/14/2021
+Netflix's [Archaius](https://github.com/Netflix/archaius) seems to have been completely abandoned with its latest release being in 2019.
+There are several dozen unresolved issues and pull requests and the wiki hasn't been updated since 2013.
+This is a potential security concern and it raises concerns with key library incompatibilities.

-As of October 2021 the Cerberus team has decided to deprecate the Cerberus Archaius Client.
+With that in mind, as of October 2021, support for the Cerberus Archaius Client has been deprecated.
 This repository will be archived and marked as read-only.
-You are free to continue using the client if it serves your purposes but no support will be provided from now on.
+You are free to continue using the client if it serves your purposes but no support will be provided.
+We recommend other available secure Java clients in its place.
+You can find [all available clients here](https://engineering.nike.com/cerberus/components/).

 ## Publishing Notice 3/17/2021
 As of spring 2021, JFrog has decided to sunset Bintray and JCenter.